Valproic Acid SyrupPronunciation

 Valproic acid (pKa 4.8) has a molecular weight of 144 and occurs as a colorless liquid with a characteristic odor.
 It is slightly soluble in water (1.3 mg/mL) and very soluble in organic solvents.

-Valproic Acid Syrup is an antiepileptic for oral administration.
+Valproic acid solution is an antiepileptic for oral administration.

 (as the sodium salt)